5 Tips for Employee Mental Health in a Post-Pandemic Workplace

-The COVID-19 economy and switch to remote work upped the ante, however.
-Managers who have promoted healthy discussions around employee mental health and offered a willing ear to staff who are having a hard time dealing with the frustrations and stresses have helped employees avoid the burnout that is often a result.
+However, the switch to remote work accelerated during the pandemic, upping the ante.
+Managers who make it a point to promote healthy discussions around employee mental health and listen to staff who are having a hard time dealing with frustrations and stressors play a key role in helping employees avoid burnout.

 By being empathetic, you can persuade employees to share their stories about what they’re going through on the job.
 Savvy managers have shown a willingness to share their own stories despite worries from some that this could make them appear vulnerable.
-The payoff is high, however, because, feeling such support and empathy makes more employees feel free to open up —paving the way for management to create solutions before bigger problems arise.
+The payoff is high, however, because expressing such support and empathy helps more employees feel free to open up — paving the way for management to create solutions before bigger problems arise.

 What should be of particular concern to employers is that your best people may be those most susceptible to burnout.
 “It is clear that burnout especially occurs in people who are engaged in their work,” Marks says.
 “They are willing to go the extra mile and, in doing so, actually go an extra hundred miles and totally overload themselves.
 People who don’t care about their work just don’t put in that extra discretionary effort that would tip them over the edge.”

 As noted earlier, many businesses are prioritizing employee mental health and well-being programs.

 These programs are not a cure-all, though, according to Marks.
 “Many employee well-being programs are more opportunities for self-care, such as mindfulness courses or counseling help lines.
 These are helpful, and companies are right to pursue them, but many people under pressure don’t have the time to commit to such self-care initiatives.”